 The college is making considerable progress on developing properties in downtown Covington.
-The Marx Building, purchased by the Gateway Foundation, is currently being rehabbed and transformed into the Gateway Technology and Design Center.
-That building will house Information Technology, Visual Communication, Instructional Design and other cutting edge technological programs beginning in summer 2014.
+The former Marx Building, purchased by the Gateway Foundation, has been rehabbed and transformed into the Gateway Center for Technology, Innovation and Enterprise.
+That building houses Information Technology, Visual Communication, Instructional Design and other cutting edge technological programs beginning in summer 2014.
 Also ready for renovation is the former Abode furniture store on the corner of Scott and Fifth.
-There, the Gateway Urban Spa and Wellness Center will combine two programs: Cosmetology and Massage Therapy.
+There, the Gateway Professional Services Center will combine two programs: Cosmetology and Massage Therapy.
 It is the perfect setting for students to get hands-on experience to the benefit of local residents.
-The college bookstore, located in the former LiNK building at 614 Madison, will also open in 2014.
+The college bookstore, located in the former LiNK building at 614 Madison, will also open in the spring of 2015.

 620-622 , 634 & 630-632 Scott Blvd

 Kaleidoscope Center for Urban Outreach

 Gateway Center for Technology, Innovation and Enterprise (TIE)